Unstan Chambered Cairn

 When was it built?

-Unstan is generally described as Neolithic, though Historic Scotland, who are responsible for the site, seem a bit doubtful on that dating.
+Unstan is generally described as Neolithic, though Historic Scotland, who are responsible for the site, seems a bit doubtful on that dating.
 It is contemporary with similar sites around the southern ends of Loch Stenness and Loch Harray.

 Unstan is located on the shore of Loch Stenness, about one mile from the Stones of Stenness stone circle.
 The scenic location is part of the allure of Unstan.